mygpstracker/mygpstracker/README.md

 <li>Phone Clients - IOS, Android, Windows and Blackberry</li>
 <li>Wordpress - Plugin and dedicated Android client</li>
 </ul>
-then please download the GpsTracker code from github and contribute to making GpsTracker better!
+then please download the MyGpsTracker code from github and contribute to making GpsTracker better!

-(Or) If you are a <b>web site implementor</b> interested in integrating GpsTracker into your web site, you'll need to:
+(Or) If you are a <b>web site implementor</b> interested in integrating MyGpsTracker into your web site, you'll need to:
 <ul>
 <li>Configure a web server such as Apache and set up PHP scripting (or IIS and dotNet)</li>
 <li>Install and configure one of the databases compatible with GpsTracker (MySql, SQLite, PostgreSQL, SqlServer)</li>
-<li>Create Javascript (using one of GpsTracker's examples) to get locations from the database and display them on a map.</li></ul>
+<li>Create Javascript (using one of MyGpsTracker's examples) to get locations from the database and display them on a map.</li></ul>

 You will need to be comfortable editing HTML, CSS, JavaScript, PHP, and SQL scripts, as well as using your browser's Developer Tools to find and solve coding problems.